eshwen/ds-python-boilerplate/docs/tooling/quality.md

-# Linting and formatting
+# Quality

-Both linting and formatting are important for usable, readable code.
+Quality checks are important for usable, readable code.
 They're often afterthoughts, but it's easy to configure and simply run tools to keep your code in tip-top shape.

 All the tools are documented below, and configured under the corresponding sections in [pyproject.toml].